alanng10/class-lang/Doc/Article/Word/a.md

 Word "execute" has meaning that is do until done.

-Word "port" has meaning that is interpreted entity.
+Word "port" has meaning that is represented entity.

 Word "state" has meaning that is executable entity.